MrOlm/covid19_population_genomics/README.md

 [Figure4.2]: results/GeneMicrodiversity_RankOrder_Coverage_v2.png

 ### Effect of sequencing protocol on resulting reads

+Here is a plot of the total number of read sets in the SRA over time

+![Figure 0][Figure0]

 The reads from the SRA were prepared using a number of different RNA extraction methods, library preparation methods, and DNA sequencing machines.
 To identify potential biases associated with different methods, we plotted the distribution of mapping quality metrics as compared to library preparation metadata (as retrieved from the SRA).